completium/event-well-crank/README.md

 $ completium-cli call event_demo --arg `{ "v" : "This is a long enough string." }`
 ```

-After a few blocks generation, the application prints the follwing message:
+After a few blocks generation, the application prints the following message:

 ```
 Test Event received with value "This is a long enough string."!